everedero/zephyr_lvgl_2048_st25dv/README.md

 The game app is partially forked from [lv\_lib\_100ask](https://github.com/100askTeam/lv_lib_100ask.git)

+Current app is compatible with Zephyr 3.6.0-rc2 (with hwv1).

 ## Getting Started

 Before getting started, make sure you have a proper Zephyr development